 LANGTANG AND GOSAIKUNDA TREK:

-The Gosaikunda lakes, believed to be the abode of the Hindu God Shiva and his consort Gauri, lies east of Langtang.
+The Gosaikunda lakes trek, the second half of the trek, route is along an ancient Hindu pilgrimage trail.
+It is believed that the Hindu God Shiva and his consort Gauri reside at Gosaikunda.
 According to legend, after Lord Shiva had swallowed poison, he thrust his trident into a mountain to extract water to cool his stinging throat creating a lake.
 There are 108 big and small lakes in the area.

 THE TREK

 The Langtang and Gosaikunda trek begins with an ascent up the Langtang valley.
-Thereafter, after ascending Kyanjin-ri for mountain views, descend back to just below Lama Hotel.
-Then turn north-east to the austere, high-elevation Gosainkund Lakes.
+After ascending Kyanjin-ri for mountain views, descend back to just below Lama Hotel.
+Thereafter turn north-east to the austere, high-elevation Gosainkund Lakes.
 After reaching Gosaikunda, continue east over the Laurebina La pass (4,610m/15,100ft).
 Finally, the trek ends at the sacred Helambu Valley where Guru Rimpoche (Padmasambhava) is believed to have frequented.

 ACCOMMODATION AND MEALS